 - Brian McCarry Graduate Chemistry Scholarship for research with industrial focus

 - Ronald J Gillespie Prize for research in inorganic chemistry

 - Impact Awards for students in Chemistry who have published a high impact research article or communication.
 Two to three are typically given each year.
-Contributions typically have a student as the first author, with an impact factor is higher than 10
+Articles selected for this award typically have the recipient as the first author and are published in high-impact peer-reviewed journals

 - Manske-McLean and Brooman Bursaries